blackducksoftware/bdio/specification.md

 `Component`
 : `https://blackducksoftware.github.io/bdio#Component`
 : A component may also be known as a "dependency" or "artifact".
 Essentially it is a single BOM entry.
 A component is the link between two projects (only one of which may be present in the current BDIO context).
 The link may not be fully defined: only partial information about linkage may be known given the evidence at hand.
 In addition to establishing a link between two projects, a component can contain additional metadata pertaining to the details of the link: for example, the specific licensing terms used or how a project is using another project (e.g. is linked project used for building, only at runtime or for testing).
-:
-:A component is also a useful stand-in for a project when it is known the other project exists, but only limited details are available in the current context.
+: A component is also a useful stand-in for a project when it is known the other project exists, but only limited details are available in the current context.
 For example, it may be useful to create a component for every GAV encountered during processing, those components may be used for linking vulnerabilities even if the full project for that GAV does not exist in the current context.

 `Container`
 : `https://blackducksoftware.github.io/bdio#Container`